 - Contributions to conference presentations: >150 oral and >75 poster

-- Coordinator of the FP7 project ManureEcoMine, and (Co-)PI for several projects from the European Space Agency (ESA), and scientific coordinator of the MIP i-Cleantech Flanders project MicroNOD
+- Coordinator of the FP7 project ManureEcoMine, (Co-)PI for several projects from the European Space Agency (ESA), and scientific coordinator of the MIP i-Cleantech Flanders project MicroNOD

 - Teaching highlights:

-- ~10 years of teaching experience in environmental biotechnology and ecology
+- >10 years of teaching experience in environmental biotechnology, wastewater treatment and cleantech

 - Servicing highlights:

-- External consultant for the environmental engineering industry: for 12 companies (among which 7 international), 5 public bodies and 2 court cases
+- Consultant for the environmental engineering industry: for 14 companies (among which 7 international), 5 public bodies/agencies and 2 court cases

 - Member of the management committee of the International Water Association Specialist Group Nutrient Removal and Recovery (IWA SG NRR)